kwmorlock/lgbtqstories-be/README.md

 Admins

-(Note: Admins cannot register themselves, please use these logins)
+(Note: Admins cannot register themselves, please use these logins, and only on the admin section!)

 ---